obss/trapper/README.md

 #### Caching the test fixtures from the HuggingFace's datasets library

-To speed up the data-related tests and enable accessing the fixture datasets by their folder name, we cache the test dataset fixtures from HuggingFace's datasets library using the following command.
+To speed up the data-related tests, we cache the test dataset fixtures from HuggingFace's datasets library using the following command.

 ```console
 python -m scripts.cache_hf_datasets_fixtures